VDaroglou/GetDataCourseProject/CodeBook.md

 ## Raw Data transformation
 The raw data sets are processed with the script [run_analysis.R](./run_analysis.R) script to create a tidy data set.
 The steps perfomed are:
 1. Merge the training and the test sets to create one data set.
 This analysis was performed using only the files above,     and did not use the raw signal data.
-Therefore, the data files in the "Inertial Signals" folders were ignored.(561       variable columns total, in the initial combined data set; 563 columns including the TestSubject and Activity columns;     10299 observations - row)
+Therefore, the data files in the "Inertial Signals" folders were ignored.561       variable columns total, in the initial combined data set; 563 columns including the TestSubject and Activity columns;     10299 observations - row
 2. Extract only the measurements on the mean and standard deviation for each measurement.